spxy/clpc/README.md

  3. Then add the following lines of Emacs Lisp code:

     ```elisp
-    (load-theme 'wombat)
     (menu-bar-mode -1)
     (tool-bar-mode -1)
     (scroll-bar-mode -1)
     (setq inhibit-startup-screen t)
+    (load-theme 'wombat)
     ```

-    The first line tells Emacs to load a beautiful dark color built-in theme known as `wombat`.
-If you want to check the other built-in themes, enter `M-x load-theme` and then press <kbd>tab</kbd> to see the available built-in themes.

-    The next three lines remove the menu bar, tool bar, and the scroll bar from Emacs running in GUI mode.
+    The first three lines remove the menu bar, tool bar, and the scroll bar from Emacs running in GUI mode.
 This makes the window look minimal.

-    The last line inhibits the startup screen with the `Welcome to GNU Emacs` message.
+    The fourth line inhibits the startup screen with the `Welcome to GNU Emacs` message.

+    The fifth line tells Emacs to load a beautiful dark color built-in theme known as `wombat`.

-    As a beginner to Emacs, you might want to only load a theme in your `~/.emacs`.
-Don't disable the menu bar, tool bar, and scroll bar if you are not comfortable yet.
-Similarly, the startup screen useful information for beginners, so you might want to gain more experience with Emacs before disabling it.
+    If you are a beginner to Emacs, you might not want to disable the menu bar because it could be useful to access frequently used functions.
+Similarly, the startup screen has useful information for beginners, so you might want to gain more experience with Emacs before disabling it.

+ 4. If you want to check the other built-in themes, enter:

+    ```
+    M-x customize-themes RET
+    ```

+    A new window with a buffer named `*Custom Themes*` appear.
+In this buffer, select any theme you want to test.
+After you are done testing, you can close this new window with:

+    ```
+    C-x 0
+    ```

  4. Quit Emacs now: